Extreme ultraviolet lithography: Tool

-The tool consists of a laser-driven tin (Sn) plasma light source, reflective optics comprising multilayer mirrors, contained within a hydrogen gas ambient.
-The hydrogen is used for keeping the EUV collector mirror in the source free of Sn deposition.
+An EUV tool (EUV photolithography machine) has a laser-driven tin (Sn) plasma light source, reflective optics comprising multilayer mirrors, contained within a hydrogen gas ambient.
+The hydrogen is used to keep the EUV collector mirror, as the first mirror collecting EUV emitted over a large range in angle (~2π sr) from the Sn plasma, in the source free of Sn deposition.
+Specifically, the hydrogen buffer gas in the EUV source chamber or vessel decelerates or possibly pushes back Sn ions and Sn debris traveling toward the EUV collector (collector protection) and enable a chemical reaction of Sn(s) + 4H(g) -> SnH4(g) to remove Sn deposition on the collector in the form of SnH4 gas (collector reflectivity restoration).

-EUVL is a significant departure from the deep ultraviolet lithography standard.
+EUVL is a significant departure from the deep-ultraviolet lithography standard.
 All matter absorbs EUV radiation.
-Hence, EUV lithography requires a vacuum.
-All optical elements, including the photomask, must use defect-free molybdenum/silicon (Mo/Si) multilayers (consisting of 40 Mo/Si bilayers) that act to reflect light by means of interlayer interference; any one of these mirrors absorb around 30% of the incident light.
+Hence, EUV lithography requires vacuum.
+All optical elements, including the photomask, must use defect-free molybdenum/silicon (Mo/Si) multilayers (consisting of 50 Mo/Si bilayers, which have a theoretical reflectivity limit at 13.5 nm of ~75%) that act to reflect light by means of interlayer wave interference; any one of these mirrors absorb around 30% of the incident light, so the mirror temperature control is important.

-Current EUVL systems contain at least two condenser multilayer mirrors, six projection multilayer mirrors and a multilayer object (mask).
+EUVL systems, as of 2002-2009, contain at least two condenser multilayer mirrors, six projection multilayer mirrors and a multilayer object (mask).
 Since the mirrors absorb 96% of the EUV light, the ideal EUV source needs to be much brighter than its predecessors.
 EUV source development has focused on plasmas generated by laser or discharge pulses.
 The mirror responsible for collecting the light is directly exposed to the plasma and is vulnerable to damage from high-energy ions and other debris such as tin droplets, which require the costly collector mirror to be replaced every year.

 Resource requirements

 The required utility resources are significantly larger for EUV compared to 193 nm immersion, even with two exposures using the latter.
-Hynix reported at the 2009 EUV Symposium that the wall plug efficiency was ~0.02% for EUV, i.e., to get 200-watts at intermediate focus for 100 wafers-per-hour, one would require 1-megawatt of input power, compared to 165-kilowatts for an ArF immersion scanner, and that even at the same throughput, the footprint of the EUV scanner was ~3x the footprint of an ArF immersion scanner, resulting in productivity loss.
+At the 2009 EUV Symposium, Hynix reported that the wall plug efficiency was ~0.02% for EUV, i.e., to get 200 watts at intermediate focus for 100 wafers per hour, one would require 1 megawatt of input power, compared to 165 kilowatts for an ArF immersion scanner, and that even at the same throughput, the footprint of the EUV scanner was ~3× the footprint of an ArF immersion scanner, resulting in productivity loss.
 Additionally, to confine ion debris, a superconducting magnet may be required.

-A typical EUV tool weighs 180 tons.
+A typical EUV tool weighs nearly 200 tons and costs around 180 million USD.

-DUV vs. EUV Tool Energy Consumption (measured 2020): EUV tools consume at least 10x more energy than immersion tools.
+EUV tools consume at least 10× more energy than immersion tools.